Applied Behavior Analysis – Master of Science (MSABA)

 Prepare for a professional career or doctoral study through the Master of Science in Applied Behavior Analysis program at LSU Shreveport.
 Developing the conceptual foundations and applied skills to practice as a behavior analyst, this master’s degree program includes the academic requirements you need to become a Board Certified Behavior Analyst (BCBA) and Licensed Behavior Analyst (LBA) in Louisiana.

-Why LSUS’ Applied Behavior Analyst program?
+Why LSUS’ Applied Behavior Analysis program?

 The MSABA program contains a series of core courses in applied behavior analysis that have been reviewed and approved by the Behavior Analysis Certification Board as a Verified Course Sequence (VCS).
 Students will possess all required classroom content hours toward eligibility to register for the certification exam upon completion.